-Students serving detention are expected to bring materials to study or complete homework.
-Misbehavior in detention will result in automatic in-school suspension.
-An unexcused absence from detention will result in one day of in-school suspension.
+Detention is a supervised study hall held Tuesday & Thursday.
+It is held before school from 8:00 - 8:20a.m.
+Students serving detention are expected to bring materials with which to study or complete homework.
+Misbehavior in detention will result in automatic in-school suspension (ISS).
+An unexcused absence from detention will result in one day in in-school suspension.
+Administrative detention is held in Room 401 (ISS).